ImaanBontle/SDV-immersive-weathers/README.md

 ### Weather Reports:

-Each morning, you can choose to receive a forecast of the predicted weather today and tomorrow.
-The following options determine whether you will receive these messages and how they will appear.
+Each morning, you can choose to receive a forecast of the predicted weather for today and tomorrow.
+The following options determine whether you will receive these messages and in what form they will appear.

 | Name | Value | Description |
 |:---|:---|:---|